MPhillipS556427/streaming-04-multiple-consumers/README.md

-# streaming-04-multiple-consumers
+# streaming-04-multiple-consumers Project

+Publisher name & Date: Malcolm Phillip 14 September 2023

+## Introduction
+>
-> Use RabbitMQ to distribute tasks to multiple workers
+This project of RabbitMQ involves distributing tasks to multiple workers.
 One process will create task messages.
 Multiple worker processes will share the work.

 ## Before You Begin